CSS Animation

 Keyframes

-With defining keyframes you actually set steps for your animation.
-The syntax for this part of the animation is word @keframes followed with animation name followed by keyframe selectors and its style.
+By defining the keyframes, you actually set steps for your animation.
+The syntax for this part of the animation is word @keframes followed by animation name followed by keyframe selectors and its style.

 @keyframes animation-name{